pythonlib

 exec(py_code: str) None[source]

-Execute python code in the target process (acquire and then release the GIL).
-Python interpreter MUST be initialized.
-This method calls PyEval_RestoreThread + PyRun_SimpleString + PyEval_SaveThread
+Run Python code in the target process (acquire and then release the GIL)

 Parameters: